illinois-impact/gpu-algorithms-labs/labs/binning/README.md

 ![image](assets/formula.png "thumbnail")

+where out[j] is the value computed for the grid point at coordinate j, the sum is over all N input elements, val[i] is the value of input element i, and pos[i] is the position of input element i.

 ## Instructions

-Edit the kernels incrementally in the following order: `gpu_normal_kernel`, `gpu_cutoff_kernel` and `gpu_cutoff_binned_kernel` to implement the computation with different optimization techniques on the GPU.
-For the `gpu_cutoff_binned_kernel` you must loop over the bins and for each bin check if either of its bounds is within the cutoff range.
-If yes, you must loop over the input elements in the bin, check if each element is within the cutoff range, and if yes include it in your computation.
-Initial tests will perform preprocessing for `gpu_cutoff_binned_kernel` on the CPU, however the last set of test will attempt preprocessing on the GPU.
+Implement the kernels in `main.cu` in the following order: `gpu_normal_kernel`, `gpu_cutoff_kernel`, and `gpu_cutoff_binned_kernel`.

+Be sure to read the explanatory comments about the parameters that you are given and the parallelization scheme (one thread per grid point/gather, without coarsening).

+In `gpu_normal_kernel`, your code should include all input elements' effects on all grid points.

+In `gpu_cutoff_kernel`, your code should include only those input elements with distance from the grid point **strictly less than** the specified cutoff distance (given as the square, `cutoff2`).

+In `gpu_cutoff_binned_kernel`, the input elements are binned: both the values and positions are sorted in increasing order of position, and an array of bin indices (of length `(NUM_BINS + 1)`) is provided to define the index ranges for each bin.
+Your code should **first compute the bins that overlap the cutoff region**, then look at all input elements within those bins.
+Looping over all bins will not earn full credit.

+Initial tests perform preprocessing for `gpu_cutoff_binned_kernel` on the CPU.

+### Binning on the GPU

+The last set of tests performs preprocessing on the GPU using three additional functions that you must write.

+.
 You must edit the `histogram`, `scan`, and `sort` kernels to perform the preprocessing on the GPU.
 The number of bins has been fixed to `1024` so that `scan` operations can be performed in a single thread block.

 Instructions about where to place each part of the code is demarcated by the `//@@` comment lines.

-## Helper Functions

-### Error Checks

-### Timer

-### Verification